pdf-raku/PDF-ISO_32000-raku/README.md

 - XHTML tables that have been mined from the PDF-32000 1.7 specification.
 - JSON data for the tables
-- Perl 6 Roles for tables that represent PDF objects:
+- Raku Roles for tables that represent PDF objects:

 The roles are named ISO_32000::Table_NNN-Xxxx and contain method stubs and documentation for each entry in the role